Poutasi Luafutu: Early years

 He started playing rugby league for the Redbank Bears at the age of 10 before switching codes at the age of 12 to play for the Riverview and Districts Junior Rugby Union Club.
 He was also a keen volleyball and basketball player as a student at Marist College Rosalie.

 Playing career

 Super 14

 Luafutu made his debut for the Reds in the 2008 Super 14 season against the Bulls.
 He established himself within the Reds' revival during the 2010 Super 14 season among many other players in the somewhat inexperienced forward pack.
 He is most noted for his efforts in the Reds' final game of the season against the Highlanders at the Suncorp Stadium, coming off the bench to score 2 tries, the second to win the match with 2 minutes remaining.

 Top 14

-In signing to Brive, Luafutu discovers the best rugby championship in the world, the Top 14.
-With Brive, he's named the "Black BOD", or the "New Nonu" because he scored 2 tries in only 2 games and he embodies the future, the evolution of the number 12, the inside centre.
+After signing to Brive, he's named the "Black BOD", or the "New Nonu" because he scored 2 tries in only 2 games.